-BSGE Discussion Paper 2016/1.
-This paper estimates the cost of sovereign default by using novel econometric methods – dynamic local projections applied to a sample that is re-randomised using inverse propensity score weights.
-We find that the impact of default on output is negative, significant and persistent – around 2.8% of GDP on impact and 4.8% at peak.
-The downturn is driven by sharp falls in investment, accompanied by a collapse in gross trade.
-The cost rises dramatically if the default is followed by a systemic banking crisis, peakingat 9.5% GDP.
-Our findings suggest that while autarky costs play an important role, sovereign-banking spillovers are central to the cost of default.
+What is the cost of sovereign default, and what makes default costly?
+This paper uses a novel econometric method – combining local projections and propensity score weighting as in Jordá and Taylor (2016) – to study these questions.
+We find that default generates a long-lasting output cost – 2.9% of GDP on impact and 4.4% at peak after five years – but in the longer term, economic activity recovers.
+The downturn is characterised by a collapse in investment and gross trade.
+The cost rises dramatically if the default is followed by a systemic banking crisis, peaking at 9.4% of GDP.
+Our findings suggest that while autarky plays an important role, sovereign-banking spillovers are central to the cost of default.